Vote in a Midterm Primary Election this spring or summer – check out our Education Guide to learn more!

 Who Should Apply?

 We are seeking NU Votes Ambassadors that reflect the diversity of Northwestern students.
 Strong communication and interpersonal skills, initiative, and organizational and leadership skills are desired.
-Previous experience with voter registration, education or turnout efforts, or other civic or political engagement is helpful but not necessary.
+Previous experience with voter registration, education, or turnout efforts or other civic or political engagement is helpful but not necessary.
 Eligibility to vote in the U.S. is not required.
 Above all, we are seeking students who are passionate about engaging their peers in the upcoming election.
 Does this sound like you?

 Apply Now!